Black Adam: JSA series: Black Adam reforms

 During their tenure on JSA, writers Geoff Johns and David S. Goyer redefined Adam's personality and background, focusing on the character's old-fashioned and militant ideals of justice, and his officious and strongly opinionated attitude.
 Despite this, he has stated on many occasions that he respects the Justice Society, particularly members such as Jay Garrick.
 Several other JSA members are shown to be skeptical of Adam's reformation; primary among them is the Atom Smasher, who later becomes Adam's close friend after Adam sympathizes with his decision to kill the near-immortal Extant to save his mother.

 The writers also created added tension in the book by having Captain Marvel, who is wholly unconvinced that Adam has reformed, join the team.
 One JSA story arc (issues 39 through 44) features Marvel, Hawkgirl, and Mr. Terrific venturing back in time to ancient Egypt, where they meet the Mighty Adam before his corruption.
-During this visit, the Mighty Adam is grateful to meet Captain Marvel since Marvel's presence demonstrates that his legacy will survive him even with his children gone.
+During this visit, the Mighty Adam is grateful to meet Captain Marvel, unaware of his future villainy; when Marvel reverts back into Billy Batson, the champion expresses admiration for the young man's ability to handle the power of Shazam at such a young age, something he doubts he could have achieved himself.

-When Marvel transforms back into Billy Batson, Adam expresses admiration for the young man's ability to handle the power of Shazam at such a young age, something he doubts he could have achieved himself.
 After returning to the present, Marvel notes that he has a better understanding of Adam's motives now after learning about the loss of Adam's family.
-Adam rebuffs the offer, commenting that Marvel cannot truly understand him, stating that, while they are not enemies, they will never be friends.
+His choice of words, however, angers Adam and causes him to lash out emotionally.
+Adam then states that while he respects Marvel as an equal, that does not mean he considers him a friend.

 Johns and Goyer used this story arc to slightly alter Adam's origin.
-The hero now hails from the fictional North African nation of Kahndaq, not Egypt, although he serves the Egyptian prince Khufu (who is later reincarnated as JSA member Hawkman).
-The character of Blaze is completely removed from the origin story, and Adam's rage is described as having resulted from the conquering of Kahndaq (and the murder of his wife and children) at the hands of a magically powered supervillain named Ahk-ton (whose powers resemble the future hero Metamorpho), who is working with the notorious immortal Vandal Savage.
+The hero now hails from the fictional west Asian nation of Kahndaq, not Egypt, although he serves the Egyptian prince Khufu (who is later reincarnated as JSA member Hawkman).
+The character of Blaze is completely removed from the origin story, and Adam's rage is described as having resulted from the conquest of Kahndaq (and the murder of his wife and children) at the hands of a magically powered supervillain named Ahk-ton (whose powers resemble the future hero Metamorpho), who is working with the notorious immortal Vandal Savage.
 The Mighty Adam kills Ahk-ton during the struggle and returns to Kahndaq to reclaim it by any means necessary, including murder.
 The wizard Shazam does not agree with Adam's actions, and robs Adam of his powers and kills him.